 Early Notables of the Farmworth family (pre 1700)

-More information is included under the topic Early Farmworth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Farmworth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farmworth family